seungjuchoi/telegram-control-torrent/README.md

   }
 }
 ```
-* token *
-The token is a string along the lines of 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw that will be required to authorize the bot and send requests to the Bot API.
+* token: The token is a string along the lines of 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw that will be required to authorize the bot and send requests to the Bot API.
-* valid_users *
-The user that is list up in valid_users can communicate with the telegram bot.
+* valid_users: The user that is list up in valid_users can communicate with the telegram bot.
 Every Telegram user has own id string. put your telegram id into that

 ### Run